 These projects are in generally remote locations and include strenuous hiking and backpacking.
-Applicants are urged to read the specific program descriptions thoroughly, to consider their own experience and circumstance, and to meet with a GEO advisor.
+Applicants are urged to read the specific program descriptions thoroughly, and to consider their own experience and circumstance.
 Also see the Wildlands FAQ’s.

 Must have completed one lower division science/biology or environmental studies/geography course.